 On Saturday, deputies were dispatched to a report of an individual who had been shot in the arm at a shooting range.
 After speaking with those present, it was determined that the injury was likely caused by shrapnel from a ricochet.
 The individual was cleared by medical crews and taken to Park City Medical Center.

 A man in the Basin called to report that a woman was in violation of a protective order and that she was supposed to have a police escort.
-The woman was told she would need a court order to return to the residence or face arrest.

 On Saturday, a male suspect attempted to use a receipt from a previously purchased item to "return" an item he had just taken off of the shelf at a Kimball Junction business.
 He agreed to an interview with deputies.

 A deputy was informed on Saturday of three juveniles in South Summit who allegedly were breaking into businesses and were vandalizing a truck.
 No damage was observed to a business or the truck and it was found that the juveniles entered an unlocked bakery truck.